Executive Summary

 In our latest episode of the Leaders Rising Podcast, the team digs into an eye-opening stat from a recent Training Magazine report:

-Only 11% of executives are satisfied with their leadership development initiatives
+Only 11% of executives are satisfied with their leadership development initiatives.

-This isn’t just a data point.
-It’s a signal.
-A system problem.
-And the cost of ignoring it is steep.
+That is a signal, and a system problem.
+The cost of ignoring it is steep.
+So let’s break it down.

 The Root of the Problem: Intention Without Infrastructure

 Most organizations want great leaders.
 They believe in people development.
 They even allocate budget for it.
+But belief is not enough.

 So what does that structure look like?